University of California, Davis: Greek life

 Social fraternities and sororities have been a part of the University of California at Davis since 1913.
 Approximately 8% of the university's undergraduate students are involved in the school's fraternities and sororities.
 One sorority, Sigma Alpha Epsilon Pi, was featured during the first season of the MTV reality show Sorority Life.

-There are currently 21 social fraternities that are a part of the Interfraternity Council (IFC) in Davis.
-The IFC representatives attend weekly meetings to guarantee that all UC Davis rules and regulations are followed.
-The meetings are also used to inform the fraternities about all upcoming activities throughout the week.
-The 21 fraternities are: Alpha Epsilon Pi, Alpha Gamma Omega, Alpha Gamma Rho, Alpha Sigma Phi, Chi Phi, Delta Chi, Delta Lambda Phi, Delta Sigma Phi, Kappa Sigma, Phi Delta Theta, Phi Kappa Psi, Pi Kappa Alpha, Pi Kappa Phi, Sigma Alpha Mu, Sigma Chi, Sigma Nu, Sigma Phi Epsilon, Tau Kappa Epsilon, Theta Chi, Theta Xi, and Zeta Psi.

-The Davis Collegiate Panhellenic Council (DCPA) is similar to the Interfraternity Council, but is the governing council for several sororities at UC Davis.
-They are responsible for organizing recruitment, and overseeing that all regulations are upheld.
+There are currently 13 social fraternities that are a part of the Interfraternity Council (IFC) in Davis.
 There are currently 11 sororities that are a part of the Panhellenic Council.
-The 11 sororities are: alpha Kappa Delta Phi, Alpha Chi Omega, Alpha Delta Pi, Alpha Phi, Chi Omega, Delta Delta Delta, Delta Gamma, Kappa Alpha Theta, Kappa Kappa Gamma, Pi Beta Phi, Sigma Alpha Epsilon Pi.

 The Phi chapter of Alpha Gamma Rho was locally established May 1, 1923, at UC Davis, making it the first continuously running national fraternity on campus.
 They started as the Kappa Tau fraternity, which was the first agricultural fraternity on campus.
 Many campus buildings are named after alumni of Alpha Gamma Rho such as Emil Mrak (Mrak Hall, Registrar's office), Orville Thompson (Thompson Hall, Segundo student housing), and Dean De Carli (the De Carli room, 2nd floor MU), Mel Olson Scoreboard (Aggie Stadium), and many more.
-The AGR Hall is an event space located inside the Buehler Alumni / Visitor's Center and is commonly rented out as a conference room or banquet hall.
+The AGR Hall is an event space located inside the Buehler Alumni / Visitor Center and is commonly rented out as a conference room or banquet hall.
 There are both national and local fraternities and sororities at UCD with diverse backgrounds and histories.